 We currently work with the following data processors:

 - our partner for delivering deed poll documentation and other correspondence

 - our partner for computer infrastructure and website hosting

 Any member of staff that has access to your personal information will be thoroughly checked.
-All staff are aware of their duties under the Data Protection Act.
+All staff are aware of their duties under the GDPR and the Data Protection Act.

 Your personal information will never be disclosed or sold to any third party, except for the purposes as described above, or where we are required to do so by law.

 Our belief is that data stored electronically is inherently far less secure than data stored on paper.
 Our policy is to keep personal data electronically for as short a time as possible, and thereafter we prefer to store it on paper only.

 We will keep all your personal data on our database until we have processed your application — which is normally within 2 working days of receiving it.
 After your application has been despatched, we delete all your personally identifying data from the database — that is — your names, addresses, and any other contact details we hold for you.
 At this point, the data held electronically becomes anonymous — the data cannot be used to identify you personally.